cnr-ibba/SMARTER-backend/flask-data/smarter/docs/source/accessing/r.rst

    }

 Our functions will take an ``url`` parameter, which will be our API endpoint, the ``token`` that will be added in the header request as described in :ref:`Authentication` section of our documentation and ``query``, which will be a list of parameters that will enhance our queries as described in :ref:`Query parameters`

 Read data with R
 ----------------

-Next we can try to read data from our API by defining custom functions around the desidered endpoint.
+Next we can try to read data from our API by defining custom functions around the desired endpoint.
 This function will call the functions previously defined and will return all the results in a *dataframe*.
 Here's a sample function to deal with datasets objects by querying the *datasets* endpoint:

 .. code-block:: r